rwth-i6/returnn/CONTRIBUTING.md

-  If you read a config, see `"class": "linear"`, it should be clear just from reading the config what is happening there, without needing to look up the RETURNN documentation or code (assuming a certain minimal amount of familarity with RETURNN).
+  If you read a config, see `"class": "linear"`, it should be clear just from reading the config what is happening there, without needing to look up the RETURNN documentation or code (assuming a certain minimal amount of familiarity with RETURNN).
   Functions/classes/layers should ideally have not much arguments, as a consequence of this.
   (If you keep adding options to your class, then you likely have not followed this principle of simplicity, and your class does too much at once.